No-Name-Yet-Exist/Conceptual-Topology/axioms.md

-# Conceptual Topos: An Algebraic Topology of Meaning based on Conceptual Topology
+# Conceptual Topos As Semantic Cage: An Algebraic Topology of Meaning based on Conceptual Topology

 Written by No Name Yet Exist </br>
 Contact: Written Below